LeonardoDeFaveri/StandardLibrary/README.md

 <h3>MACROS</h3>
 <hr>
 <b>getLength</b>  <br>
-Calculates the number of characters of a string, but it doesen't include the line terminator character.
+Calculates the number of characters of a string, but it doesn't include the line terminator character.

 Parameters: